 The American Museum opened in 1961.
-The Museum of Costume was founded in 1963.
+The Fashion Museum was founded in 1963.
 Bath University was founded in 1964.
 The Southgate Centre was built in 1972.
-The Bath At Work Museum opened in 1978 and the Postal Museum was founded in 1979.
-The Herschel Museum opened in 1981.
+The Museum of Bath At Work opened in 1978 and the Postal Museum was founded in 1979.
+The Herschel Museum of Astronomy opened in 1981.
 The National Centre of Photography was founded in 1981.
 Bath Museum of English Naive Art opened in 1987.

 Bath in the 21st century